RakaDoank/carbon-react-native/README.md

 Build React Native apps with component and shared patterns using Carbon.

 ## Documentation
-Currently, the library is not published yet, and the documentation is not online at any servers.

 Documentation available with [docusaurus](https://docusaurus.io/) project on this repository under [docs](https://github.com/RakaDoank/carbon-react-native/tree/main/docs) directory.
 It's not completed yet, even the library, but it will be documented enough, as soon as the library is ready to use.
 You can start the docs web project with `npm run start` command in the [docs](https://github.com/RakaDoank/carbon-react-native/tree/main/docs) directory.

 ## Compatibility